danielpes/flot-funnel/README.md

 ###Options Structure
 The plugin currently supoorts the following options:

 ```
 series: {
 	funnel: {
 		show: <boolean>|false, // determines if the chart is to be shown.
+		stem: {
+			height: <float>|0.15, // 0-1 for for the height of the funnel stem (percentage of total height)
+			width: <float>|0.3 // 0-1 for the width of the funnel stem (percentage of max width)
+		},
 		offset: {
 			top: <integer>|0, // value to move the chart up or down,
 			left: <integer>|<string>|'auto' // value to move the chart left or right, or 'auto'